syncfusion-content/ej2-grid-docs/ej2-javascript/grid/editing/batch-editing.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs17" %}
 {% endif %}

-## Automatically update the column based on another column edited value in batch mode
+## Automatically update the column based on another column edited value

 You can automatically update the value of a column based on the edited value of another column in batch mode.
 This feature is useful when you want to dynamically calculate and update a column's value in real-time based on the changes made in another related column.
 This can be achieved using the [Cell Edit Template](../../editing/edit-types#custom-editors-using-template) feature in the Grid control.